 The vintage-styled “snow white” dial is treated with an expensive and hard-to-make grand feu enamel that not only looks great but also provides a high-contrast background for the Roman numerals, as well as for the “historic” hours and minutes hands that are covered with small patches of Superluminova.

-According to the Swiss brand’s press release, the rose gold version will be issued only as a limited edition of just 350 pieces.
-Luckily, versions in titanium-gold and titanium-steel will be produced in as many examples as Ulysse Nardin will be able to sell.
+The rose gold version will be issued only as a limited edition of just 350 pieces.
+Luckily, they plan to make as many versions in titanium-gold and titanium-steel as Ulysse Nardin will be able to sell.

 Build Quality: 5/5